Federal Pell Grant

 Oklahoma residents meeting certain income categories may receive $2,000 in assistance.
 These recipients are chosen by TU according to regulations.
 Funding is limited and may be used to offset university scholarships.
 Apply by completing the FAFSA.
 This grant is a need-based grant; renewability depends on the family’s income.
 OTEG is billed after the census date of each semester.
 Census date is approximately eight weeks into the semester.
 Funds will credit the student’s account upon receipt of the check from the State Treasurer’s Office.

 To receive Oklahoma’s Promise, a student must have applied during their 8th, 9th or 10th grade year of high school.
 They must be an Oklahoma resident and have completed the school requirements as set by the program.
 Beginning in 2000 students could not sign up for the program unless their AGI was $50,000 or less.
 Starting with the 2017-2018 applicants their AGI is increased up to $55,000 and in 2021-2022 their AGI is increased to $60,000.
 If approved for the program a student must inform the college that they are an Oklahoma Promise participant.
 At the time of entering college, a second income verification is made.
 If the adjusted gross income is over $100,000 at that time, you will not have eligibility.
 Eligibility ends once a student earns a baccalaureate degree or five years after you start college, whichever comes first.
 Effective July 1, 2017, all Oklahoma’s Promise students must meet the Satisfactory Academic Progress (SAP) requirements set by the college.
 If you become ineligible for federal financial aid (like PELL grants and federal student loans) due to not meeting the SAP requirements, you will also not receive Oklahoma’s Promise.
-Oklahoma’s Promise is billed after the third week of classes.
+Oklahoma’s Promise is billed after the 3rd week of classes.
 Funds will credit the student’s account upon receipt of the check from the State Treasurer’s Office.

 Beginning 2018-2019 every Oklahoma’s Promise student will be required to file a FAFSA and the $100,000 income verification based on Adjusted Gross Income (AGI) will be performed.
 A student may go in and out of eligibility due to the income changing.
 Students can regain eligibility in future years if their income levels meet program eligibility requirements.

 Oklahoma Academic Scholars (OKAC)